schrumbo/bax/README.md

 - `/bax highlight remove <name>` - Remove entity name from list
 - `/bax highlight list` - Show all highlighted entity names
 - `/bax highlight clear` - Clear all highlight
-- `/bax petswap` - use whilst holding a pet to set the pet for petswap
+- `/bax pet set <index>` - use whilst holding a pet to set the pet for petswap

 ---